mwojnars/hypertag/docs/index.md

 - **alter** (transform, skip = None, order = "preorder"):

-  traverses a DOM hierarchy in "preorder" or "postorder" and applies a given `transform(child)` function to all child nodes, at every nesting level.
+  traverses the DOM hierarchy in "preorder" or "postorder" and applies a given `transform(child)` function to all child nodes, at every nesting level.
   The `transform` produces a sequence or list of nodes to replace a given input node in the child list of its parent, or in a node list of a DOM container;